-My mother, at age 64, suddenly had been evicted from her small cottage in the mountains of Pennsylvania and was living in her car.
+My mother, at age 64, suddenly had been evicted from her small home in the mountains of Pennsylvania and was living in her car.
 After a week on the streets she ended up in a homeless shelter.
-My husband, myself and two dogs rushed to her side.
-I will never forget the day we drove over 800 miles to rescue her from the shelter.
-We pulled up to see her standing out back, under some trees, looking disheveled, confused and emaciated.
+I will never forget the day I drove over 800 miles to rescue her from the shelter.
+I pulled up to see her standing under some trees, looking disheveled, confused and emaciated.
 Her clothes were filthy, smelling of the stress that only comes from living in a car or a shelter.
-She was tearful and non-verbal and very sick.
+She was tearful, non-verbal and very ill.
 From that day on, my life has not been the same and I have been fighting for her and myself endlessly.

 Four years later, not only am I still my mother’s caregiver, I maintain my career, obtained my Health and Wellness Coaching Certification and teach indoor cycle classes.
 I workout six days a week, blog, spend time with my friends, meet new friends, and expand my world-view through the expansion of new experiences.
 Resiliency is only a term until actualized by an intentional human act.
 I activated the resiliency within me and can now state that I am a healthier, stronger woman now, then four years ago.
 My mother’s diagnosis not only saved my life, but enhanced it exponentially.